SAP EWM Proper Guide for Optimizing Your Warehouse and Supply Chain

 RF Framework for Mobile Data Capturing

-The Radio Frequency framework available on SAP enables us to design and customize the functionality of mobile data capturing devices based on the activities of the user or resource.
+The Radio Frequency framework available on SAP enables us to design and customize the functionality of mobile data-capturing devices based on the users’ or resources’ activities.

 The use of RF devices accelerates the execution of warehouse tasks because of the mobility they provide in data capturing.
-It supports the execution of real-time data communication between the central EWM system and the user.
+It supports real-time data communication between the central EWM system and the user.

-The actions get triggered automatically when the conditions are met, which automates the workflows and follow-on functions.
+The actions get triggered automatically when the conditions are met, automating workflows and follow-on functions.

-The monitor gives great control over the warehouse operations for managers, as all the data is centrally available for analysis and research.
+The monitor gives excellent control over the warehouse operations for managers, as all the data is centrally available for analysis and research.

 Apart from this, advanced functionality like labor management tracks and analyzes the performance of the warehouse resources.
-It helps in cross-docking the products and makes the inbound delivery products available directly for outbound order processing without storing them.
+It helps cross-dock the products and makes the inbound delivery products available directly for outbound order processing without storing them.

 Key Business Benefits:

-EWM offers a wide range of benefits to the business with its improved and advanced functionality to optimize and automate the end-to-end workflows of the warehouse.
+EWM offers the business a wide range of benefits with its improved and advanced functionality to optimize and automate the warehouse’s end-to-end workflows.